 (G) Promotional or lateral program reassignments, and shop transfers, are to be handled by the WPAC.
 Referrals may be made by any work supervisor, institution committee or inmate applicant.
 The referral or request shall be given to the job coordinator who shall make a recommendation for or against the requested action.
 The job coordinator shall send the referral and his recommendation to the WPAC.
 The job coordinator shall include any relevant information pertaining to the inmate's work experience and training, and shall recommend primary and secondary program placements.

 (H) In the case of any job reassignment or transfer requests, the WPAC shall include the inmate's custody level and the time to be served.

 (I) Work program supervisors shall prepare a performance evaluation of each inmate at the end of each probationary period and each year thereafter.
 A special performance evaluation shall be prepared for inmates being recommended for promotion or demotion.
 A copy of each performance evaluation shall be forwarded to the job coordinator and to the unit record file of the inmate.

-(J) An inmate may be removed from an institutional work program for disciplinary reasons if the inmate is convicted of a job-related or security-related rules infraction, pursuant to rules 5120-9-06 to 5120-9-09 of the Administrative Code.
+(J) An inmate may be removed from an institutional work program for disciplinary reasons if the inmate is convicted of a job-related or security-related rules infraction, pursuant to rules 5120-9-06 to 5120-9- 08.1 of the Administrative Code.
 Removal may be recommended to the WPAC by the rules infraction board as part of its sanction or referred to the WPAC in the appeal process.
-Conviction of a serious security violation resulting in a close custody status, such as local control, shall result in immediate removal from a work program.
+Conviction of a serious security violation by the serious misconduct panel under rule 5120-9-08.1 of the Administrative Code shall result in immediate removal from a work program.